 Next, click Create policy to save the rule.

 Integrate your identity provider

 Navigate to the

-Configuration section of the Cloudflare for Teams dashboard and select
+Configuration section of the Zero Trust dashboard and select

 Authentication.
-Cloudflare for Teams will automatically create a "One-time PIN" option which will rely on your user's emails.
+Cloudflare Zero Trust will automatically create a “One-time PIN” option which will rely on your user’s emails.
 You can begin using the one-time PIN option immediately or you can integrate your corporate as well.

 Determine which devices can enroll